The Literary Apologetic

 The terror is not damnation but insignificance.
 And the transformation is not piety but reconnection: Scrooge relearns how to be a human being in relationship with other human beings.

-His fiction is the seed of the woman’s work in its most popular and most effective literary form: the use of story to break open the defenses of comfortable readers and force them to see what they have arranged their lives to avoid seeing.
-Oliver Twist, Little Nell, Jo the crossing-sweeper — these figures are not sentimental indulgences but precise instruments for the cultivation of the compassion that the gospel requires.
+Genesis 3:15 describes a conflict whose consequences include the suffering of the poor and the indifference of the comfortable – the same indifference Dickens spent his career making visible.
+His fiction does the seed of the woman's work in its most popular and most effective literary form: the use of story to break open the defenses of comfortable readers and force them to see what they have arranged their lives to avoid seeing.
+Oliver Twist, Little Nell, Jo the crossing-sweeper – these figures are not sentimental indulgences but precise instruments for the cultivation of the compassion that the gospel requires, and that the rupture, left unaddressed, will always erode.